tovarlogic/tovarlogic.github.io/_book_reviews/7-habitos-gente-eficaz.md

 Once you have reached the maximum balance in your account, you should aim to understand the needs and mission statement of the other person, and to invest also in these.
 That's why, in everyday life, it is vitally important to always keep promises, and to be courteous and sensitive even in small matters while, above all, remaining loyal.
 If it happens that you make a withdrawal from the account one time, you should apologize sincerely.
 People are more than happy to forgive a repentant sinner.
 Plucking up the courage to admit you were wrong is therefore always worthwhile.

-If you want to be able to influence others, “seek first to understand, then to be understood.”
+## “seek first to understand, then to be understood.”
+If you want to be able to influence others.
 How much would we trust a doctor who very quickly gave a diagnosis without having really listened to us at all?
 How helpful would it be for an optician to merely hand us his own glasses, claiming that since he can see fine with them, they should work for us too?
 Though most of us might be critical of such behavior, we actually behave very similarly in everyday life, particularly in conversation with others.
 We don’t really listen, and instead formulate our response extremely quickly.
 We tend to project ourselves onto the other person and look for solutions we can "prescribe" for them.